renzorlive/Fortnite-bot/README.md

 **!kills username** (by ommiting the mode, bot shows data from all modes for username)

-**same pattern as above works for: kills, wins, matches, winrate, kpm**
+**same pattern as above works for: kills, wins, matches, winrate, kpm, kpd**

 **!server; !servers; !status (displays the status of fortnite servers)**